HIED 511: Foundations of Higher Education (3)

 Supervised independent research on a focused topic related to higher education.
 Thesis proposal must be approved by instructor and Program Director prior to registration.
 Prerequisite HIED/EDME 580.

-The focus of the course is on the fundamental principles and methodologies of educational research.
-This course provides a broad overview of research methods, including the formulation of research questions / hypotheses, sampling methods, as well as quantitative, qualitative, and mixed research designs.
-A basic introduction to statistical analysis as well as consideration of ethical implications of research will also be addressed.
-The course provides students with the skills needed to critically evaluate published research and to develop a framework for designing a research proposal in an area of interest.
+This course describes the fundamental principles and methodologies for conducting research.
+A broad research overview is provided, including the formulation of research questions/hypotheses as well as quantitative, qualitative, and mixed method designs.
+A basic introduction to statistical analysis as well as consideration of ethical implications of research is also addressed.
+The course provides students with the skills needed to critically evaluate published research and to design a framework for implementing a research proposal in an area of interest.

 This course allows students to intensively examine a particular topic in the field of higher education.
 The focus of the independent study must reflect high academic quality, including but not limited to quality readings and intentional projects that align with clear learning objectives.
 Specific content and methods of evaluation will be determined in conjunction with the instructor.
 A proposal approved by the Director of the Higher Education Program is a necessary prerequisite to registration.

 BUSA 501: Business Strategy and Execution (3)

 This course focuses on values-led organizations, examining topics such as vision, mission, core values, strategy, planning, and management execution.
 In addition, this course provides opportunities for students to apply management techniques to aid in strategic planning and execution in a changing business environment, and to examine how faith informs and gives purpose to business and profits.

 COMM 530: Organizational Communication: Theory and Practice (3)

 This course examines communication theories and best practices that influence and shape human interactions within complex, global organizations to achieve shared goals and manage change.
 The relationships between leadership, team dynamics, organizational structure, cross-cultural differences, and ethics in effective communication are also examined.